rameshleela/LP/Proof/Replacement Cost.md

 Policy only shows Personal Property as having Replacement Cost Coverage and does not confirm any RC for the building / dwelling / structural portion.

 ## RC False Examples:
-- Document states "Guaranteed Replacement Cost Exclusion"
+- Document states **Guaranteed Replacement Cost Exclusion**
-- Document states "No Replacement Guarantee"
+- Document states **No Replacement Guarantee**
-- Document Shows Replacement Cost: “N" - this is usually a YES/NO answer field for the Insurance company, the "N" indicating a "NO" response for inclusion typically
+- Document Shows Replacement Cost: **N** - this is usually a YES/NO answer field for the Insurance company, the **N** indicating a **NO** response for inclusion typically
-Document states "This is not a Replacement Policy"
+- Document states **This is not a Replacement Policy**
-"no replacement cost"
-"no replace cost"
-"no rc"
-"no rcv"
-"no reimbursement cost”
+- no replacement cost
+- no replace cost
+- no rc
+- no rcv
+- no reimbursement cost
-Actual Cash Value falls into this category (Exception: If the document contains both Actual Cash Value (or Cash Market Value) and any of the Replacement Cost Value designations — then mark “True”)
+- Actual Cash Value falls into this category (Exception: If the document contains both Actual Cash Value (or Cash Market Value) and any of the Replacement Cost Value designations — then mark "True")
-“without Building Structure Replacement Cost Extended Limits" “Building Structure Reimbursement Extended Limits” listed as not purchased
+- without Building Structure Replacement Cost Extended Limits
+- Building Structure Reimbursement Extended Limits listed as not purchased